-Recipients of this year's award will be recognized at the CAE reception at AIA Conference on Architecture 2018 in New York City.
 A recipient-designed project board will be displayed at AIA and partner conferences, such as the fall CAE conference at EDspaces.

 Award-winning projects will be showcased on AIA.org.
 Postings will include the jury’s statement, project narrative, and a limited number of images.

 Some projects may also be featured in a number of publications, presentations, and conferences, or included in other CAE-sponsored media presentations.

 Recent coverage includes Fast Company, Business Insider, Building Design + Construction, Bustler, and ARCHITECT magazine.